List of DC Comics characters: R: Rough House

 In 52, Rough House and Noose visit Black Adam in Kahndaq on Intergang's behalf and give him Adrianna Tomaz as tribute.
-However, Adam kills him after he proposes expanding Intergang's smuggling operation between Africa and the Middle-East.
+However, Adam kills Rough House after he proposes expanding Intergang's smuggling operation between Africa and the Middle East.

 Rough House in other media

 Rough House appears in My Adventures with Superman, voiced by Vincent Tong.
-This version is an Asian member of Intergang whose real name is Albert and whose super-strength is derived from a pair of Kryptonian gauntlets.
+This version is an Asian member of Intergang whose real name is Albert and whose super-strength is derived from Kryptonian gauntlets.